- Application Deadlines

 - Transcript(s) of all undergraduate coursework.

-- Completion of Statistics course (three units).
-If Statistics has not been taken at time of MSW application, it must be completed (at an accredited college or university) prior to start of MSW Program in the fall.
-Proof of completion must be submitted to the MSW director of student services before start of program in fall.
-Student will be admitted on provisional status until proof of completion of course is submitted, upon which time provisional status will be removed.
+- Completion of a Statistics course (3 semester units, with a grade of C or higher).
+If Statistics has not been taken at the time of MSW application, it must be completed (at any regionally accredited college or university) prior to the start of the MSW program in the fall.
+Proof of registration in a Statistics course must be given to the MSW director of student services by April 1, with proof of progression given by June 15.
+Proof of completion is due by September 1.
+Applicants needing Statistics will be admitted on provisional status until proof of completion of course is submitted, at which time provisional status will be removed.
+For advanced standing applicants, a working knowledge of the Diagnostic and Statistical Manual (DSM) is strongly recommended.
+Abnormal Psychology is a suggested prerequisite unless knowledge has been gained through use of the DSM in the workplace.

-- Willingness to participate in an admission interview.
+- Willingness to participate in an admission interview, including writing sample.

 - Three reference letters (download PDF form) specifically discussing professional and/or academic interests and aptitude for MSW education.
 References are to be limited to individuals familiar with academic and/or professional abilities.